 That’s a valid question, and, if you’re asking it, you’re probably a budget-minded person which makes the Ooni a perfect fit for you.

-But if you want to take your pizza game to the next level, and start living that pizza lifestyle at 100%, the Gozney Dome is the ultimate showpiece to make your backyard look amazing and your friends and neighbors jealous.
-And, of course, to make excellent pizza as well.
+But if you want to take your pizza game to the next level, and start living that pizza lifestyle at 100%, the Gozney Dome is the ultimate showpiece to make your backyard look amazing—and your neighbors jealous!
+And, oh yeah, it makes fantastic pizza as well.

 As I mentioned earlier, when I first laid eyes on the Gozney Dome, I was blown away by the aesthetics of it.
 In my opinion, the Gozney Dome is among the most attractive pizza ovens I’ve ever seen outside of traditional antique pizza ovens in Naples.
 But, unlike a traditional or antique pizza oven, the Gozney Dome is a highly functional, high-tech masterpiece.